Install PyTorch on GPU nodes¶

 EOF

-You can check the contents of these files with cat examplecode.py and cat tfsubmission.sh.
+You can check the contents of these files with cat examplecode.py and cat submission.sh.

 Note

 Please observe that the --gpus=1 flag is included in this batch submission script.
-Otherwise, Slurm will not allocate a GPU for your job and the code will run only on CPUs.
+Otherwise, Slurm will not allocate a GPU for your job and the code will fail.

 To request more than 1 GPU on the same node, you can simply adjust --gpus=1 to --gpus=X where X is your desired requested number of GPUs on the single node.
 This flag can request no more than the maximum number of GPUs found on any specific node.